MicrosoftEdge/WebView2Samples/WebView2APISample/documentation/Testing-Instructions.md

     * `CTRL-T`: A new app window opens.
     * `CTRL-W`: The webview inside the current app window closes.
     * `CTRL-Q`: The current app window closes.

+#### Language
+Verify that language and conflicting configuration works
+1. Launch the sample app.
+2. Right click on the page, expect that the context menu is shown in default language.
+3. Go to `Window -> Create New Window`, and right click in the window, expect that the context menu is shown in default language.
+4. Go to `Window -> Set WebView Language`, and set the text to `es` in the dialog and click `OK`.
+5. Go to `Window -> Create WebView with redistributable`, expect an error dialog stating `Failed to create webview: 0x8007139f`.
+6. Dismiss the dialog and close the app window created in step 3.
+7. Go to `Window -> Set WebView Language` and set the text to `es` in the dialog and click `OK`.
+8. Go to `Window -> Create WebView with redistributable`.
+9. After WebView recreation, right click on the page after webview recreation, expect that the context menu is shown in Spanlish.
+10. Launch another instance of the sample app.
+11. Expect the new instance to show a dialog stating `Failed to create webview: 0x8007139f`.